ryanplusplus/mach.lua/README.md

 mock.lua
 ========

-Simple mocking framework for Lua based on CppUTest
+Simple mocking framework for Lua based on CppUMock

 ## Mocking a Function